Legal Advice for Resident Alien — 90 results

 Permanent Residents of the United States in most cases may travel outside the United States and return without a Reentry Permit by using their Green Cards as their travel document.
 If... more

-Written by attorney Irene Vaisman, over 1 year ago.
+Written by attorney Irene Vaisman, almost 2 years ago.

 On December 12, 2011, the Supreme Court of the United States issued a unanimous decision in Judulang v.
 Holder, overturning the Board of Immigration Appeals (Board or BIA) policy of... more

-Written by attorney Richard Luthmann, almost 2 years ago.
+Written by attorney Richard Luthmann, about 2 years ago.

 Taxpayers traveling to the United States with unpaid U.S. tax assessments can be detained at the border, questioned, and flagged for follow-up enforcement.
 If a taxpayer has an unpaid tax... more